Class: DECAF- Digitally Enhanced Construction and Fabrication

 This was my preliminary proposal.
 It was completely unresolved, but enabled me to get a couple of ideas out.

 The initial pattern (01) was chosen from a variety of a few different intersecting grids.
-Not super-meaningful.
 The panels (02,03) were then teased out of the pattern as soft topographic pillows, which would utilize a flexible mold system using fabric and adjustable frames to get varying sizes and depths.
 The panels would be cast onto a metal frame (04), which is also based on the initial pattern.
 The metal frame would slowly reveal itself as the wax burnt off.

 This drawing shows the intent of projecting some sort of tattooed black/white pattern onto the entire walls.
 This could either be cast into the panels using different colored waxes, or actually projected onto the wall digitally as it burned.